anj20/HackBytes/README.md

 4. Install the dependencies for the server: npm install

-5. Install the dependencies for the client: cd client npm install
+5. Install the dependencies for the frontend: cd frontend npm install

 6. Create a .env file in the root of the project and add the necessary environment variables, including MongoDB connection string and Auth0 configuration details.
 Refer to the .env.example file for the required variables.

-7. Start the development server: npm run dev
+7. Start the development server: npm start

 # Feedback and Contributions